jenswiese/iam-website/content/en/home/about.md

 weight: 2
 ---

-Synth meets guitar meets 808 meets jaw harp meets whatever!

-My name is Jens and this project is my approach to bring my favorite genres together – with almost no restrictions.
+My name is Jens!
+I'm a musician, producer and step sequencer enthusiast.

+I AM MEADOWS is my approach to bring my favorite genres together – with almost no restrictions.
+Meaning: Synth meets guitar meets 808 meets jaw harp meets whatever!

 Let's see how this goes. :)

 Currently you can listen to my music on: